evergreen-ci/evergreen/docs/Project-Configuration/Containerized-Tasks.md

       - name: test-js
 ```

-The container must be put in the `run_on` field, in the same way that
+The container name must be put in the `run_on` field, in the same way that
 a distro may be put there.
 Unlike the distro model, where a primary and
 secondary distro can be specified in this field (hence why the field is a list),
 only one container may be specified in the `run_on` field for a containerized
 variant.
+If more than one container name is specified, all but the first container
+will be ignored.

 ### UI Changes
 Once configured properly, a variant with container tasks is ready to schedule tasks.